Republic of Marshall Islands and Federal States of Micronesia: Community Vulnerability Mapping

 Context and Objectives

-The Community Vulnerability Mapping in Republic of Marshall Islands and Federal States of Micronesia project aims to enhance the resilience of selected communities to disaster risk and assist them in adapting to climate change.
+The Community Vulnerability Mapping in Republic of Marshall Islands and Federal States of Micronesia project enhances the resilience of selected communities to disaster risk and assist them in adapting to climate change.
 This project is implemented by the International Organization for Migration (IOM).

 The scope of the project activities includes risk mapping and planning of community investments to facilitate increased community resilience to meet adversities posed by climate change.

 Planned activities include facilitating the design of effective Early Warning Systems, geo-tagging of and evaluating the risks posed to public buildings such as schools and hospitals, and providing support to the Government of the Republic of the Marshall Islands to develop a holistic community-based DRM strategy.

 - The IOM raised in February 2018 awareness about the project with Ebeye's (Republic of the Marshall Islands) leaders to make joint decisions.